Updated Rivals Industry Team Recruiting Rankings for the 2027 class

 Top Commit: DL Jalen Brewster, No. 1 NATL.

 Joey McGuire and the Red Raiders have announced their arrival on the recruiting trail.
 Four top-50 commitments, headlined by Brewster, the nation’s top-ranked recruit, are in the boat thus far.
 Brewster has been in the mix since October and was joined by four-star QB Kavian Bryant and four-star WR Benny Easter Jr. a month later.
-Earlier this week, TTU landed elite EDGE Anthony Sweeney, who’s now the No. 21 overall prospect and will likely retain five-star status as the rankings expand later this year.
+Earlier this week, TTU landed elite EDGE Anthony Sweeney, who’s now the No. 21 overall prospect and has retained five-star status in the new rankings.

 20 total commits